eokgnah/iTakePics/README.md

 # iTakePics
-Simple Intervalometer for iPhones with an ESP32
+Simple Bluetooth Intervalometer for iPhones or Android with an cheap ESP32

 Just take a cheap ESP32 and flash him over the Browser.